gdtk-uq/gdtk/website/content/_index.md

 The Gas Dynamics Toolkit is a collection of programs and functions for computing the properties of high-speed gas flows.
-Since the computational tools have been developed within the University of Queensalnd's Centre for Hypersonics, there is clear bias toward predicting chemically-reacting gas flows, as would be found in shock-tunnel and expansion-tube experiments.
+Since the computational tools have been developed within the University of Queensland's Centre for Hypersonics, there is clear bias toward predicting chemically-reacting gas flows, as would be found in shock-tunnel and expansion-tube experiments.